-- Ham-to-Ham Combat: William Shatner vs. Christopher Plummer.
+- William Shatner vs. Christopher Plummer.
 The survivors likely envy the dead.

 - He Knows Too Much: The assassins are killed before they can be discovered and interrogated.
 Valeris is nearly killed herself at the end, when she's presented as evidence against the conspiracy, but Scotty shoots the would-be assassin first.

 - High-Tech Hexagons: Sulu's tea table on the Excelsior's bridge is an illuminated oblique hexagonal prism.

 - His Name Is...: The warden of Rura Penthe engages in a little Just Between You and Me with Kirk and McCoy, but an inopportune rescue by Spock ruins the reveal.

 - Hoist by His Own Petard: Kirk and McCoy would have never escaped if Chang hadn’t ordered the Gulag warden to help them escape.
 Instead, Kirk and McCoy would have simply languished in prison, the Enterprise would have been waiting around in Klingon space for nothing, the Federation President’s assassination would have gone on as planned, and Chang and his crew would have lived... at least until the Federation–Klingon War.